alicolville/Weight-Tracker/readme.txt

 == Screenshots ==

-1. All three tabs of the main [weight-loss-tracker] shortcode
+1. All three tabs of the main [wlt] shortcode
-2. Tab one of [weight-loss-tracker]: Chart, Target and Weight form.
+2. Tab one of [wlt]: Chart, Target and Weight form.
-3. Tab two of [weight-loss-tracker]: Target Weight and Weight History
+3. Tab two of [wlt]: Target Weight and Weight History
-4. Tab three of [weight-loss-tracker]: User preferences page
+4. Tab three of [wlt]: User preferences page
-5. Examples of random placements of [weight-loss-tracker-chart] and [weight-loss-tracker-form]
+5. Examples of random placements of [wlt-chart] and [wlt-form]
 6. Examples of the Chart and Form widgets
 7. Settings page: General
 8. Settings page: User Experience